£24,910 - £36,235 Price range

 If the Active Tourer is too small for you, then why not have a look at the 2 Series Gran Tourer with its seven seats and bigger boot.

 A solid feel from a dashboard constructed of pleasant, soft-touch plastics, combined with glimpses of red stitching on the leather trim make the 2-Series cabin one of the highlights.

-The Active Tourer has BMW’s iDrive rotary controller and a 6.5-inch colour screen as standard, and this is one of the most highly rated infotainment systems available – critics rate it as easy-to-use.
+The Active Tourer has BMW’s iDrive rotary controller and a 6.5-inch colour screen as standard, and this is one of the most highly rated infotainment systems available.

 Hop in the back and you’ll find the Active Tourer doesn’t have three individual rear seats unlike rivals such as the Citroen C4 Picasso, which means that headroom and legroom remain generous.
 Shoulder space with three passengers is cramped on longer journeys, and because there’s a central tunnel rather than a flat floor, the middle seat is only really useful for short runs.

 Also, at 468 litres the boot is smaller than rivals, although this can be improved by folding the three rear seats completely flat using two buttons on either side of the boot.